 Dancers are artists.
-They’re also athletes and as a result, must actively stay ahead of their schedules in order to promote longlasting energy for hours of rehearsals and performances.
-From what foods you eat to how you eat throughout the day, there are several factors that can impact or impede your energy levels.
-Let’s discuss a few tips to ensure that you’re building a high-powered performance throughout the day.
+They’re also athletes who must actively stay ahead of their schedules to support long-lasting energy.
+From what foods you eat to how you eat throughout the day, you can craft choices that either impact or impede your energy levels.
+This article will discuss five key strategies for dancers seeking a high-powered and energized performance.

-- While protein provides the building blocks needed for muscle recovery, it also helps to keep you feeling full.
+Protein provides the building blocks needed for muscle recovery; it also helps to keep you feeling full.
 Click here to learn more about the role of protein in your balanced meals.
 Feeling hungry while dancing will not benefit your energy levels.
-Therefore, a balanced plate that pairs a source of protein and/or fat with your carbohydrates is the goal.
-Great sources of both proteins and fats include hard-boiled eggs, cheese, chickpeas/ hummus, nut/seed butter, guacamole, and plant oils such as olive oil.
+Fats promote satisfaction between meals.
+A balanced plate that pairs a source of protein and/or fat with your carbohydrates is the goal.
+Great sources of both proteins and fats include hard-boiled eggs, cheese, chickpeas, hummus, nut/seed butter, guacamole, and plant oils such as olive oil.

-Small and frequent meals and snacks will help to keep your energy up without causing you to feel bloated and sluggish while dancing.
-Create a plan to disperse your meals and snacks into about five or six smaller eating times throughout the day.
-Save your larger meals for after dancing, such as with a post-performance dinner.
+Regular meals and snacks will help to keep your energy up without causing you to feel sluggish while dancing.
+Create a plan to disperse your meals and snacks into about four, five, or six eating times throughout the day.
+Dancers can learn more about meal planning here.

 Start your hydration goals early in the day and aim for consistency.
-After waking up, aim to drink at least 1, 8-ounce glass of water.
+After waking up, drink a glass of water.
 Choose a reusable bottle to actively hydrate throughout the day and remember: feelings of thirst might not be your best reminder to hydrate since thirst is a late sign of dehydration.
 Not a fan of water?
 Add lemon or orange slices to your water bottle for taste.
 Dancers can construct a solid hydration plan using the tips offered in this article.

 While water from fluids contributes up to 80% of our daily fluid intake, certain foods can help to boost your water intake.
-How?
-Think about fresh foods.
-Create a colorful salad for lunch, choosing fresh fruits and veggies such as cucumbers, lettuce, radishes, and tomatoes.
+Create a colorful salad for lunch; add fresh fruits and veggies such as cucumbers, lettuce, radishes, and tomatoes.

-As for your morning cup of joe, while small doses of caffeine have been found to improve overall performance, be aware that excessive amounts can impact sleep and leave you feeling jittery.
+As for coffee, while small doses of caffeine have been found to improve overall performance, be aware that excessive amounts can impact sleep and leave you feeling jittery.
 Aim for no more than 2 cups of coffee daily.
 Since caffeine is present in other foods and drinks, be mindful of your intake of caffeinated teas, sodas, and even chocolate.
 Here’s a deep dive into caffeine for dancers.